GabrieleGhisleni/EnergyProject/README.md

 [Create Issue -](https://github.com/GabrieleGhisleni/EnergyProject/issues/new)
 [Fork](https://github.com/GabrieleGhisleni/EnergyProject/fork)

-The goal is to predict the quantity of energy from renewable sources that can be produced in an hour and in a day in Italy.
-All the code is available in this [Git repository], where you can also find the [Docker Image].
+The goal of this project is to predict the quantity of energy (from renewable sources) that can be produced in an hour and in a day in
+Italy.
+The code is available in this [Git repository], where you can also find the [Docker Image].

 ### Table of Contents